carloskiki/oprf/README.md

 ## What is an OPRF?

-The introduction to RFC 9497 puts it best:
+The introduction of RFC 9497 puts it best:

 > A Pseudorandom Function (PRF) `F(k, x)` is an efficiently computable function taking a private key `k` and a value `x` as input.
 This function is pseudorandom if the keyed function `K(_) = F(k, _)` is